shrkw/Sakharov-Report-Table-Alignment/README.md

 [Sakharov's Akihabara report](http://www2s.biglobe.ne.jp/~sakharov/) has a long history and it is a really useful for cheking (rowest/average) prices for computer components.
-But that page does not set stylesheet for Google Chrome on Mac.
-So this script just add a style element for price table elements.
+But that page does not have a good stylesheet for Google Chrome on Mac.
+So this script just add a style element which sets `Courier` as a `font-family` for price table elements.

 #### Before